saam-kavusi/ev-range-prediction/README.md

 notebooks/02_model_training.ipynb
 ```

-The `train.py` script exists to document this design choice and guide reproducibility.
+The `train.py` script exists to document this design choice and preserve reproducibility intent.

 ---

 ## 🔮 Inference (Production-Ready)

-Predictions are generated via:
+Predictions are generated using:

 ```bash
 python predict.py